thomastloberg/php-sanitizer/README.md

 # PHP Sanitizer
 Powerfull PHP Sanitizer for any variable.

-If you want to trust the data and make sure
-an object or array have the keys you
-need without manually checking each one.
+If you want to trust the data and make sure an object or array have the keys you need without manually checking each one.

-After sanitizing variable it will get passed
-through a validation proces and return
-INVALID_DATA() if no data / invalid
-INVALID_DATA Default answer: null
+After sanitizing variable it will get passed through a validation proces and return INVALID_DATA() if no data / invalid INVALID_DATA Default answer: null.

 # How to